Fast, Agile Aerial Resupply, 430 Lbs Payload

 Or contact DPI

-The DPI DP-14 Hawk is a multi-mission autonomous UAV designed for precision aerial resupply.
-With an advanced tandem design, the Hawk is fast, agile, and powerful.
-It can carry up to 430 lbs useful payload over long distances, operate in crosswinds up to 40 kts, and fly at 105 kts (recommended cruise speed 72 kts).
+This system is not ready for production/purchase yet.
+The DPI DP-14 Hawk is a prototype multi-mission autonomous UAV designed for precision aerial resupply.
+With an advanced tandem design, the Hawk has remarkable performance within its small footprint.
+It can carry up to 430 lbs. useful weight over long distances operate in crosswinds up to 40 kts., and fly at speeds up to 105 kts.

-10 minutes from cold start, if flight path is already programmed.
+- 10 minutes from cold-start, if the flight path is already programmed

 Internal and External Payload Features

-The DP-14 Hawk is a modular tandem helicopter, with a wide center of gravity envelope.
-With the DP-14 Hawk, you can configure the Hawk to optimize your payloads for your specific applications.
+The prototype DP-14 Hawk is a modular tandem helicopter, with a wide center of gravity envelope.
+With the prototype DP-14 Hawk, you can configure the Hawk to optimize your payloads for your specific applications.

 Endurance for typical loads: